bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 sensitivity and specificity of multiple samples while also accounting for intraspecific variation.

-Here we introduce StrainPGC, a computational method that leverages modern strain tracking tools to separate samples into strain-pure subsets in order to accurately estimate gene content based on multi-sample pangenome profiling (Fig. 1C, D).
+Here we introduce StrainPGC ("Strain Pure Gene Content"), a computational method that leverages modern strain tracking tools to separate samples into strain-pure subsets in order to accurately estimate gene content based on multi-sample pangenome profiling (Fig. 1C, D).
 We also describe changes